Small things have great power.

 This can help to drive views and engagement.

-Here at Oberlo, we stick to the same YouTube thumbnail template for all of our videos.
+For example, we mostly stick with the same YouTube thumbnail template for all of our videos.
 Then we change the image still, title, and background graphics to keep things fresh.

 8. Use Colors to Highlight Different Content Streams